mlibre/Unified-AI-Router/readme.md

 Unified AI Router is a comprehensive toolkit for AI applications, featuring:

-- A unified interface for multiple LLM providers with automatic fallback (the core router library)
 - An OpenAI-compatible server for seamless API integration
+- A unified interface for multiple LLM providers with automatic fallback

-It supports major providers like OpenAI, Google, Grok, and more, ensuring reliability and flexibility.
+It supports all the OpenAI-compatible servers, including major providers like OpenAI, Google, Grok, Litellm, Vllm, Ollama and more, ensuring reliability and flexibility.

 - [🚀 Features](#-features)
 - [🛠️ Installation](#️-installation)